taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 1

 We are deep underwater.
 An enormous [Columbia-class](https://www.defenseone.com/technology/2017/09/3-questions-americas-next-nuclear-missile-submarine/141317/) [submarine](https://en.wikipedia.org/wiki/Columbia-class_submarine) slips through the dark blue water.
 A long thin cable full of [hydrophones](https://en.wikipedia.org/wiki/Hydrophone) [trails out behind the sub](https://en.wikipedia.org/wiki/Surveillance_Towed_Array_Sensor_System).
 On the side of the submersible are the letters ["SSBN-831"](https://en.wikipedia.org/wiki/List_of_submarines_of_the_United_States_Navy), the hull number of the [USS *Monterey*](https://en.wikipedia.org/wiki/Area_code_831), which has now been comandeered for use by the World Government Peacekeepers, the planetside branch of the World Government military.
 On the ocean floor below, a [remotely operated underwater vehicle(ROV)](https://en.wikipedia.org/wiki/Remotely_operated_underwater_vehicle) has been [digging up](https://en.wikipedia.org/wiki/Submarine_communications_cable#Cable_repair) a [submarine cable](https://www.submarinecablemap.com/#/), [no bigger than a garden hose](https://www.pri.org/stories/2015-04-20/what-links-global-internet-wires-inside-tubes-no-bigger-garden-hose), from the ocean floor and feeding it back up towards the USS *Monterey*, where the cable disappears into the bottom of the submarine.
 The ROV has just cut the cable.
-We see Iri's shimmering outline against the submarine bottom.
+We see an exhilerated Iri taking its first swim in a real ocean.

 ### Page 2